Davide-sd/sympy-plot-backends/doc/source/tutorials/tut-4.rst

 .. code-block:: python

-   # Set the default evaluation algorithm for line plots:
-   # True: use adaptive algorithm
-   # False: use uniform mesh algorithm
-   cfg["adaptive"]["used_by_default"] = True
-   # Set the "smoothness" goal for the adaptive algorithm.
-   # Lower values create smoother lines, at the cost of
-   # performance.
-   cfg["adaptive"]["goal"] = 0.01

    # Set the overall plot range to be used when the plotting
    # variable is not specified.
    cfg["plot_range"]["min"] = -10